gerardbyrne/katacoda-scenarios/css/step4.md

 # INTRODUCTION TO OUR TASK

-Now we have the idea of a row with columns and can see the way the page looks as a result of addig the Bootstrap row and columns, we will continue the process for the other controls on the web page.
+Now we have the idea of a row with columns and can see the way the page looks as a result of adding the Bootstrap row and columns, we will continue the process for the other controls on the web page.

    ```HTML
    <!--  Start of row 8 -->